willogy-team/insights--tensorflow/part4/README.md

 model = VGG16Net(num_classes=3)
 ```

 Change the input shape from 128 to 224.
-There are 3 positions need to be changed: the train data generator, the test data generator, and the input shape that is put into the ```model.build()``` command.
+There are 3 positions that need to be changed: the train data generator, the test data generator, and the input shape that is put into the ```model.build()``` command.

 - Change the ```target_size``` of ```train_it``` and ```test_it``` to (224, 224).